-- 4. Selective Undergrounding.
-ACE will invest \$11 million in the Selective Undergrounding Sub-Program over the next five years following the issuance of a Board Order approving the Stipulation.
-This investment will be recoverable through the cost recovery mechanism established in the Stipulation.
-The work to be performed under this sub-program includes undergrounding of four feeders identified in Confidential Appendix One. - 5.
-Barrier Island Feeder Ties.
-ACE will invest \$13 million in the Barrier Island Feeder Ties Sub-Program over the next five years following the issuance of a Board Order approving the Stipulation.
-This investment will be recoverable through the cost recovery mechanism established in the Stipulation.
+4. Selective Undergrounding.
+ACE will invest \$11 million in the Selective Undergrounding Sub-Program over the next five years following the issuance of a Board Order approving this Settlement.
+This investment will be recoverable through the cost recovery mechanism established herein.
+The work to be performed under this sub-program includes undergrounding of four feeders identified in Confidential Appendix One.

+5. Barrier Island Feeder Ties.
+ACE will invest \$13 million in the Barrier Island Feeder Ties Sub-Program over the next five years following the issuance of a Board Order approving this Settlement.
+This investment will be recoverable through the cost recovery mechanism established herein.
 The work to be performed under this sub-program includes: creation of additional tie points to enable temporary restoration, upgrade and expansion of the distribution system to facilitate restoration, provision of redundant feeder capacity, and creation of mainland to barrier island ties to improve resiliency.
-Specific projects are identified in Confidential Appendix One. - 6.
-Distribution Automation.
-ACE will invest \$15 million in the Distribution Automation Sub-Program over the next five years following the issuance of a Board Order approving the Stipulation.
-This investment will be recoverable through the cost recovery mechanism established in the Stipulation.
+Specific projects are identified in Confidential Appendix One.

+6. Distribution Automation.
+ACE will invest \$15 million in the Distribution Automation Sub-Program over the next five years following the issuance of a Board Order approving this Settlement.
+This investment will be recoverable through the cost recovery mechanism established herein.
 The work to be performed under this sub-program includes: the rebuild and upgrade of approximately 15.5 miles of distribution feeder lines to increase feeder tie capability and storm resiliency (including the installation of voltage regulators), relay upgrades at three substations, installation of 71 reclosers (non-Automatic Sectionalizing and Restoration ("ASR")) to optimize feeder segmentation, and addition of communications/remote control capability to 90 standalone (non-ASR) reclosers.
 A Protective Coordination Study shall be completed before any distribution automation work is started.
-Exhibit B and Confidential Appendix One of the Stipulation contains additional, detailed information regarding the specific work to be performed in this sub-program.
+Exhibit B and Confidential

+Appendix One hereto contain additional, detailed information regarding the specific work to be performed in this sub-program.